Azure/azure-sdk-for-java/AUTH.md

 Run `az login` to authenticate to Azure CLI and `az account set --subscription <subscription Id>` in your terminal to select the subscription to use.
 Initialize the Azure client as following:

 ```
-Azure azure = Azure.authenticate(AzureCliCredentials.create())
+Azure azure = Azure.authenticate(AzureCliCredentials.create()).withDefaultSubscription();
-		.withDefaultSubscription();
 ```

 And you are good to go.

-If Azure CLI is authenticated as a user, tokens acquired in Azure CLI expires after 90 days.
+If Azure CLI is authenticated as a user, tokens acquired in Azure CLI expire after 90 days.
 You will be prompted to re-authenticate.
 If Azure CLI is authenticated with a service principal, it will never expire until the service principal credential expires.

 ## Creating a Service Principal in Azure